 HOW TO FRY CHICKEN BREAST

 - Bread the Chicken – To make the batter for your Fried Chicken Breasts, add the flour and spices to a large gallon-sized Ziptop bag and mix to combine.
-Transfer the chicken directly from the buttermilk to the Ziplock bag, seal, and shake until the chicken is evenly coated with the flour mixture.
+Transfer the chicken directly from the buttermilk to the Ziplock bag, seal, and shake until the breasts are evenly coated with the flour mixture.

 - Fry the Chicken – Add the oil to a large skillet and allow it to come to temperature, between 350-375°.
 You can use an instant-read, infrared, or candy thermometer to gauge the temperature.
 Then, add the chicken to the pan, no more than two breasts at a time and fry on each side, just until golden brown.

-- Finish In the Oven – Transfer the chicken to the prepared baking sheet and bake for 15-17 minutes (or until the chicken reaches an internal temperature of 165°).
+- Finish In the Oven – Transfer the chicken to the prepared baking sheet and bake for 15-17 minutes (or until it reaches an internal temperature of 165°).

 CAN I USE THIS RECIPE FOR BONE-IN CHICKEN BREASTS?

 Yes!
 You can use this method for bone-in, skin-on chicken breasts.
-However, note bone-in chicken takes longer to cook than boneless chicken breasts and you will need to add on some additional cook time in the oven.
-Remember, you are looking for an internal temperature of 165° for chicken breasts.
+However, note bone-in chicken takes longer to cook than boneless breasts and you will need to add on some additional cook time in the oven.
+Remember, you are looking for an internal temperature of 165°.

 5 ESSENTIAL CHICKEN RECIPES YOU NEED